AmirUCR/cs120b_final_project/README.md

 After that, download or clone this repo.

-The wiring for the breadboard can be found [here](https://docs.google.com/document/d/1c6faT4JMFR15S9H-j21YKbM7iYtD3dLnPAnaw_kQdL8)
+The wiring and documentation for the breadboard can be found [here](https://docs.google.com/document/d/1c6faT4JMFR15S9H-j21YKbM7iYtD3dLnPAnaw_kQdL8)
 Make sure you connect the AREF wire to the microcontroller!

 After wiring the board, open a terminal at the root of this project.
 Cross your fingers and do: